1. Available EO data resources

-The CSCDA data and services are accessible in the form of data sets, which are pre-defined collections of coherent mono- and multi-mission products.
+Data from contributing missions are instead accessible from the Coordinated Data Access System.
 Full information on available data, eligibility, user registration and access can be found in the Copernicus Space Component Data Access portal (CSCDA).

 GRID - Processing on demand